ianvcaldas/chol-dictionary/README.md

 Ch'ol Dictionary
 ================

-The goal of this project is to update the the ortography of the existing Ch'ol dictionary into the modern ortrography.

-The script works in 3 steps: first, the ortography is updated.
-Second, realphabetization.
-Third, conversion to LaTeX.
+This is a script to update the the ortography of the existing Ch'ol dictionary into the modern ortography.
+The script works in 3 steps: first, the ortography is updated in a MDF source file.
+Second, the entries are reordered to restore alphabetical ordering.
+Third, the MDF source is converted into LaTeX for printing.

-Caveats:
-* realphabetize and add_alpha are written specificall for this dictionary structure and don't necessarily generalize

 ## Running the script